brianhilsden/Week-1-Code-Challenge/README.md

 ## Description
 The project tackles three problems presented and builds programs to solve them.
 They are as follows:
 1. A program that prompts the user to input student marks.
 The input should be between 0 and 100.
 It then outputs the correct grade: A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.
+If user input is not in the range of 0 to 100, user is notified and given the chance to try again

 2. A program that takes as input the speed of a car e.g 80.
 If the speed is less than 70, it prints“Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it gives the driver one demerit point and prints the total number of demerit points.
+Also if the user has more than 12 demerit points, they are notified that the license has been suspended

 3. A program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
-It then calculates the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+It also takes some user choices into account, including what deductions or benefits to include in the calculation.
+It then calculates the taxable income, payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.
+The program then displays some or all of these values depending on user input.

 ## Table of Contents
 - [Installation](#installation)